athaleys/CloudComputing/tutorial/ECS.md

 # AWS Elastic Container Service

+\TODO{No images provided so it is difficult to follow}

 Amazon Elastic Container Service (Amazon ECS) is used to deploy Docker containers.
 Following steps are to run docker container on the ECS through AWS management console referenced and modified as required from Deploy Docekr Container tutorial \cite{hid-sp18-402-ecst}.

 ## Prerequisite

 AWS account and access to AWS Management console.

 ## Create Task Definition

 A task is the blueprint of the application.
 This tutorial will deploy the default sample web app in the docker container.
 * Login to the AWs management console
 * Enter task name, container name, an image for the docker container, memory limit, and port mappings
 * Click Next Step

 ## Configure Service

 * Configure service by providing service name and the desired number of tasks
 * ECS will maintain the number of copies provided in the desired number of tasks
 * Check box for load balancing to use application load balancer